BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 You can find further information on the operator's features and functionality here: https://docs.enterprisedb.io/cloud-native-postgresql

-Associated with the operator is the RemoteDBA (RDBA) support service, also offered by EDB.
+Associated with the operator is the RemoteDBA (RDBA) support service offered by the EnterpriseDB vendor under a separate license.
 They are involved in providing support for the operator and support for database clusters belonging to teams which have purchased their additional support packages.

 ### Eligibility & Prerequisites